kwadrnt/whiteboarding/README.md

   # false
   ```

-  What is the runtime (big o) of your solution.
+  What is the runtime (big o) of your solution?

   What if you don't use built-in methods?